 1. Gather patient information before the appointment

 One of the simplest ways to reduce patient wait times is by preventing delays at check-in.
 Does your office staff gather insurance information and patient history when scheduling?
 Are patients asked to complete the necessary forms before arrival?
 Streamlining data and paperwork collection will help patients be ready for an appointment when they arrive at the office.

-Patient portals are an increasingly popular way to take much of the data collection process online.
+Patient portals are a great way to take much of the data collection process online.
 Portals are a secure online website that gives patients convenient 24-hour access to personal health information.
 An intuitive portal can free up medical staff time by allowing patients to review educational materials, schedule non-urgent appointments, and update their medical history online.
 Most medical practices already have a patient portal, but many could use it more effectively.

 3. Streamline clinical workflow

 Making your practice more efficient has many benefits, including reduced patient wait times.
 You can streamline your clinical workflow using high- and low-tech solutions.
 For example, try to improve your medical team’s communication, meaningfully integrate third-party EHR apps, or simply delegate documentation to other trained staff.